Bijikyu/coreCSS/README.md

 Copy variables.css into your local css stylesheet and change values as you like.

 For best performance host icons and images on a CDN with long caching headers to avoid extra network requests.
+Serve `core.min.css`, `icons.svg`, and all image assets with `Cache-Control: public, max-age=31536000` to let browsers cache them for a year.
-Enable gzip or Brotli compression for `core.min.css` and `icons.svg` when serving them. /* instructs enabling asset compression */
+Enable gzip or Brotli compression for `core.min.css` and `icons.svg` when serving them, using Nginx or CDN settings. /* instructs enabling asset compression */

 <a href="https://www.buymeacoffee.com/bijikyu" target="_blank" rel="noopener noreferrer">Buy me a Coffee (Please)</a>